getsetup-io/embed-npm-package/README.md

 ```

 #### Browse Pages
-The browse pages (currently learn and fitness) are designed to take as much horizontal space as they are given.
+The browse pages (currently learn, fitness, and discover) are designed to take as much horizontal space as they are given.
 There is no fixed width to the browse pages.
 You can do whatever you wish with the horizontal layout of the page that embeds the browse pages.
 The height of the browse iframe is controlled by the GetSetUp iframe script.
 The iframe will send a postMessage event that the package code listens to, the package code will then set the height of the iframe to match teh height of the content inside it.
 So the height of the iframe for browse pages can be arbitrarily high.
 You should not count on any fixed height for the iframe.
-Write some stuff about css here.

-#### Join Class Page
+#### Join Class and Watch Pages
-The iframe for the join class page is designed to take up the horizontal and vertical space it is given.
+The iframe for the join class and watch pages are designed to take up the horizontal and vertical space it is given.
 You should set the width and height of the element that contains the iframe (the element identified by `targetElementId`).

 For example if you wanted the Join Class iframe to occupy the entire browser window you should style the container element with:
 ```css